-School 1: Date: Studen nt's Name: ame, you may submit an anonymous report, but please I be much more difficult to investigate.
-We assure you report confidential.)
-Who was responsible for the harassment or incident(s)

-Date(s), time(s), and place(s) the incident( s) occurred. ≽ If so, n Were other individuals involved in the inc name the individual(s) and explain their roles Did anyone witness the incident(s)? uge yearne the witnesses.
-Did you take any action in response to the what action did you take? incident? □ yes □ no If so, d lescribe any prior incidents. ⊒ no Signatu re of Complainant: Sionatu ires of Parents/Legal Guardians
+School: :Date: Student t's Name: understand that an anonymous report will be much more difficult to investigate.
+We assure you that we'll use our best efforts to keep your report confidential.)
+Who was responsible for the harassment or incident(s) Describe the incident(s).
+Date(s), time(s), and place(s) the incident(s) occurred. ⊳ If so, na Were other individuals involved in the incident(s)?
+U yes no no ame the individual(s) and explain their roles. ≻ If so, na Did anyone witness the incident(s)? yes no ame the witnesses. \triangleright Did you take any action in response to the incident? yes no what action did you take? ≻ If so, de Were there any prior incidents? yes no escribe any prior incidents.
+Signatu re of Complainant: Signatur res of Parents/Legal Guardians: